evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part5/Add-a-simple-new-web-page.md

 # Add a simple new web page
 Evennia leverages [Django](https://docs.djangoproject.com) which is a web development framework.
-Huge professional websites are made in Django and there is extensive documentation (and books) on it .
+Huge professional websites are made in Django and there is extensive documentation (and books) on it.
 You are encouraged to at least look at the Django basic tutorials.
 Here we will just give a brief introduction for how things hang together, to get you started.

 We assume you have installed and set up Evennia to run.
 A webserver and website comes along with the